 + What are your digital boundaries?
-What are you okay with me posting?
+What is okay to post online?

-Some people love having their relationship details out there, others might not.
-Maybe they don't want their parents or aunties finding out.
-Maybe they want the whole island to know.
-Whichever it is, talk about it together.
+Some people love having their relationship details shared on social media, while others do not.
+Some teens don't want their parents or family to know about about the relationship; others want the whole world to know.
+Talk together about your digital boundaries!

-+ I think it's important that we have time to spend with our friends and family and also ourselves, so what are your expectations for alone time?
++ It's important to spend with our friends, family, and also ourselves.
+What are your expectations for alone time?

-It's healthy to be apart sometimes, to be sure to establish with your dating partner your need (and their need) to have space sometimes.
+It's healthy to be apart at times.
+Be sure to establish your needs (and their needs) for space.
 This also counts for digital space!

 + How often should we talk?

-Constantly communicating over text or facetime may be cool for some, but for others, it can be overwhealming.
-However you like to communicate is fine, but if your partner is making you check in constantly, or freaks out when you don't respond, it could definitely be a warning sign of an unhealthy relationship.
-Set your limits, and expect they be respected.
+Communicating over text or facetime is cool for some, but can be overwhealming for others.
+If your partner is making you check-in constantly, or freaks out when you don't respond; it could be a warning sign of an unhealthy relationship.
+Respect each others limits in the relationship.